rajendra627/k8s-bootcamp/bootcamp/exercises/README.md

 # Setting up your environment #

 There are multiple options for provisioning a K8S cluster.
-For our purposes, we will use AKS, which is a managed Kubernetes service from Microsoft, and Minikube, which is single node cluster that can run locally on your machine.
+For our purposes, we will use ACS as it supports RBAC.
+For local development, you can set up Minikube, which provides you a single node K8S cluster.
+An alternative is [bootkube](https://github.com/kubernetes-incubator/bootkube/tree/master/hack/multi-node) which provides you a local, multi-node cluster to test multi-node scenarios.
+I provide you instructions below to provision an ACS cluster and also setting up Minikube.

 You will need the following tools installed:

 * Azure cli
-* docker
+* docker (only required if you will be building images)
 * Helm
 * kubectl
 * Visual Studio Code